-Employers are required to calculate and withhold income tax on a monthly basis from their employees’ salaries and transfer these amounts to the state budget, no later than the 20th day of the month following the month of calculation.
+Employers are required to calculate and withhold income tax and social payments on a monthly basis from their employees’ salaries and transfer these amounts to the state budget, no later than the 20th day of the month following the month of calculation.

 Employers submit reports on income tax exclusively electronically on a monthly basis.